NICMx/Jool/docs/en/config-joold.md

 ## Introduction

-`joold` expects an optional file as program argument.
+`joold` (Jool's userspace daemon binary) is part of the [Session Synchronization](session-synchronization.html) gimmic.
+Follow the link for context.

-	$ joold [/path/to/netsocket/config]
+It expects two optional files as program arguments:

-If omitted, the daemon will attempt to find an adjacent file named `netsocket.json` and use that.
+	$ joold [/path/to/netsocket/config] [/path/to/modsocket/config]

-Only the network socket has available configuration as of now; the kernel socket is self-sufficient.
+The "net socket" file name defaults to `netsocket.json`, and the "module socket" file name defaults to `modsocket.json`.
+(They are both expected to be found in the same directory the command is executed in.)

 ## Network Socket Configuration File

-This is a Json file that configures the daemon's SS **network** socket.
+This is a Json file that configures the daemon's SS **network** socket. (ie. The one it uses to communicate to other synchronization daemons.)
 Here are two example of its contents:

 <div class="distro-menu">
 	<span class="distro-selector" onclick="showDistro(this);">IPv6</span>